-- clearly identifies the standard(s) the artifact is addressing. - states why the artifact was chosen. - states why the artifact is an appropriate representation of the standard(s) and, - states what the artifact demonstrates about the candidate's growth and development as a teacher.
+- clearly identifies the standard(s) the artifact is addressing, - · states why the artifact was chosen, - states why the artifact is an appropriate representation of the standard(s)and, - states what the artifact demonstrates about the candidate's growth and development as a teacher.

+Students should consult with the Program Coordinator once a semester and more frequently if needed.
 Guidance will be provided by faculty responsible for courses in which artifacts are to be collected.
 Faculty will serve as a resource provider, a mentor, conveyor of standards, and definer of quality.
 The portfolio is a work in progress and all items of the portfolio should be revisited and edited as you move through the program.
-Portfolios will be collected at the end of the fall semester in FCSC 336 Nutrition Across the Life Span and again in the senior year In FCSC 450 Practicum.
-These reviews provide opportunities to assess progress and provide feedback.
+Portfolios will be collected at the end of the fall semester in FCSC 336 Nutrition and Human Growth and Development and again in the senior year In FCSC 450 Field Experience.
+These meetings provide opportunities to assess progress and provide feedback.
 Such reflection throughout the program greatly enhances the quality of the final result.